 Skip-Hop was founded in 2003 by new parents, Michael and Ellen Diamant, who were less than pleased with the diaper bags that were on the market at the time.
 With Micheal's background as a tech advisor and Ellen's as an art director, they were able to design diaper bags that were more fashionable and functional then what they were seeing currently on the market.
 They have since grown the company to include additional baby gear items and to over 30 countries.

 The Skip Hop Mainframe Wide Open Backpack is designed with durability, price, and versatility in mind.
 It is a lighter weight diaper bag compared to the ones we tested.
 It weighs 1.8 lbs, which was in the top third of the group.
-The Skip Hop Grand Central was the lightest at .9 lbs and Ju-Ju-Be Be Prepared the heaviest at 3.5 lbs.
 The lightness of the bag will help when it is fully loaded with all of the necessary baby gear.

 We were pleased with the amount of exterior storage this bag offers.
 We were able to pack away all our diaper bag essentials with some room to spare.
 We love that there are two open side pockets, perfect for fitting a water bottle and a sippy cup.
 The front zippered pocket is perfect for a wallet and other parent essentials, and it sports an additional tech pocket for your phone.
 We are also pleased with the two insulated bottle pockets that are perfect for a long day away from home and not found on all of the competition.

-The bag is a nice balance of versatility with tote or backpack carry option.
+The bag is a nice balance of versatility with a tote or backpack carry option.
 It is a cute bag that works for boys or girls and for moms or dads to carry without being too babyish.
 It can also transition well to a small overnight bag when your diaper days are over.
-All of this with a very reasonable price making it a great choice when assessing you diaper bag purchase.
+All of this at a very reasonable price making it a great choice when assessing your diaper bag purchase.

 While we were pleased with multiple aspects of the Mainframe, no product is perfect.